kdpuvvadi/blog/_posts/2024-03-03-omada-sdn-controller-ubuntu-22-04.md

 ## Conclusion

-Installation is simple and straight forward. lets setup the controller and add router, APs and configure the network next weeks.
-Any help need hit me on twitter or comment below.
+Installation is simple and straight forward.
+Any help needed, feel free to comment below.
 [Au revoir](#conclusion).